otrosien/ng-jmx-health-check/README.md

 First, start your spring boot process with JMX remote agent enabled.
 See http://docs.oracle.com/javase/8/docs/technotes/guides/management/agent.html

+Spring Boot by default exposes its actuator endpoint for health checks on the JMX object org.springframework.boot with type=Endpoint and name=healthEndpoint.
+The JMX domain can be changed by setting the `spring.jmx.default-domain` property.

 Then, access the jmx port (9010 in the example below) from this command-line client.
 You can use the result printed out on STDOUT, but for health checking it is more advisable to use the process exit code.
 Here is an example:

 ```
-jmx_spring_health -U service:jmx:rmi:///jndi/rmi://localhost:9010/jmxrmi -O org.springframework.boot:type=Endpoint,name=healthEndpoint -o getData
+jmx-spring-health -U service:jmx:rmi:///jndi/rmi://localhost:9010/jmxrmi -O org.springframework.boot:type=Endpoint,name=healthEndpoint -o getData
 ```

 Result: